rust-lang-ru/book/rustbook-ru/redirects/README.md

-% Язык программирования Ржавчина
+% The Rust Programming Language

-There are two editions of "Язык программирования Ржавчина":
+There are two editions of "The Rust Programming Language":

 * [First edition](first-edition/index.html)
 * [Second edition](second-edition/index.html)